Oilfield accident lawyers who specialize in oilfield injuries

 What Does compensation for an oilfield accident include?

-In Texas, an oilfield accident victim can recover personal injury damages.
-Personal injury damages include things such as:
+What Does compensation for an oilfield accident include?nal injury damages include things such as:

 - Physical pain and mental anguish.
 This includes not only the physical pain that you have endured as a result of your injuries, but also emotional damages such as distress, anxiety, fright, depression, trauma, anger, and grief.